macedojleo/BDH/README.md

-# Monitorize and generate custom alarm messages for Unix and Linux Filesystems in an easy way!
+# Monitor the Linux and Unix disk usage using the command terminal and send customized alarm messages to SLACK.

-**BDH** is an open source project developed using Shell Script and AWK languages that allowing Linux and Unix users a symple way to monitor their File Systems(FS) through visual messages with colors and effects to classify among NORMAL, MAJOR, CRITICAL or URGENT usage thresholds.
-But the main functionality of BDH is the possibility to configure the program to **automatically send alarms messages of the usage of each FS** through Slack and Webhook with no additional programs or libraries required.
+**BDH** allows you to monitor Linux and Unix disks usage classifing it as NORMAL, MAJOR, CRITICAL or URGENT thresholds through visual and customized mensages with **Slack**.

 Table of contents
 =================